Exodus of Turks from Bulgaria (1950–1951): Roma people

 The Roma people and suspicions of Bulgarian agents became the reason for Turkey to close its borders.
 A decision was made to send them back to Bulgaria, and those who had not yet crossed the border were not allowed to enter Turkey.
 But not long after, Bulgaria granted Roma people the right to return within 48 hours.
 On 1 October, Celal Bayar made a statement that if Bulgaria continued with the same policy, the case would be brought to the UN.
 And if Bulgaria stops sending Roma people, Turkey would open its borders again.
 This statement by Bayar caused the Bulgarian authorities to soften their positions, and on 2 December 1950, the border was opened again.
 The fact that Turkey then supported the US during the Korean War relatively helped to enforce its opinion.

 Second wave

 Turkey was comparatively better prepared for the second wave, although it also had to deal with the emigration of Turks from other countries: Yemen, Pakistan, Jordan, India, Turkestan, Yugoslavia, etc. However, due to suspicions that Sofia was again giving visas to Roma people, Turkey closed its borders again.
 Both countries blamed each other: Turkey accused Sofia of issuing fake visas and Sofia accused Ankara of forging them.
-On the other hand, Bulgaria's economy began to focus even more on agriculture, which made the Turks an important economic factor, in fact 83% of refugees were farmers, foresters, fishermans, and hunters.
+On the other hand, Bulgaria's economy began to focus even more on agriculture, which made the Turks an important economic factor, in fact 83% of refugees were farmers, foresters, fishermen, and hunters.
 Bulgaria also supported the communist movement in Korea, and Ankara captured 126 Bulgarian spies.
 In this way, the Bulgarian-Turkish border was once again closed on 17 October 1951.